Effective governance

 - ethical decision-making.

-It is recommended a school council offer all members experience and training in these key areas.
+It is recommended a school council offers all members experience and encourages them to attend the training provided by the department in these key areas.
 Regular review of school council skills and capabilities will help determine which skills can be developed and enhanced.

-The review can begin with the self-assessment tool distributed to all members of council.
-This tool will help members as a group, to reflect, discuss and identify their capabilities when matched against the roles and responsibilities of the council.
+The review can begin with the self-assessment tool distributed to all members of school council.
+This tool will help members as a group to reflect, discuss and identify their capabilities when matched against the roles and responsibilities of the school council.
 Most school councils will identify some areas for improvement.
 They may agree that they wish to further develop particular capabilities.
-It is important all council members have an understanding of governance and that the council as a whole has the capacity to monitor and oversee strategic planning, finance and support the school priorities.
+It is important all school council members understand governance and that the school council as a whole has the capacity to monitor and oversee strategic planning, finance and support the school priorities.

 A self-assessment instructional video can be found in the Resources tab.